Canario5/Livesport-One-Row-Football/README.md

 ## _Football match scores packed in one simple line instead of two_ ⚽

-Livesport.cz, a popular site for sports scores, changed its look a few weeks ago.
-I built this expansion because I prefer the earlier, simpler one row layout.
+Livesport.cz, a popular site for sports results, changed its look a few weeks ago.
+I built this extension because I prefer the earlier, simpler one row layout.
 You can compare the screenshots below.
 Only football matches are affected by this extension; no other sports are modified.

 ![](docs/images/LS-live-new.png)
 ⬆️ The image above shows a design layout with this extension active.